-The minor requires 18 credits total from the course list, with the following restrictions.
-First, the 18 credit hours must include courses from at least three distinct disciplines.
-Note that all foreign language courses fall into the single discipline of Foreign Languages, Literatures, and Cultures.
-Second, at least four of the six required classes must be taken from the intermediate or advanced categories.
-The remaining two may be taken from the introductory and/or basic language categories.
+The minor requires 18 credits total from the list below, with the following restrictions.
+The 18 credit hours must include courses from at least three distinct disciplines.
+Note that all foreign language courses (ARAB, FR, GER, ITAL and LAT) fall into the single discipline of foreign languages and literatures.
+At least four of the six required classes must be taken from the intermediate or advanced categories.
 It is recommended that students take one introductory course before taking the 300 or 400 level classes.

-Other courses with significant medieval and/or renaissance content may be counted towards the minor with the coordinator's approval.
-Students interested in pursuing an individual research project worth three credits should directly contact the specific faculty member with whom they wish to work to determine the feasibility.
-Only one such independent study will count towards the minor.
+Other courses with significant Medieval and/or Renaissance content may be counted toward the minor with the approval of the coordinator.
+In addition, students interested in pursuing a three-credit hour focused individual research project should contact individual faculty members with whom they might wish to work to determine the feasibility of this option in their particular cases.
+Only one such independent study will count toward the minor.

-Approval by the minor coordinator will also be required in the following two cases.
-First, classes in the course list noted with an asterisk will count towards the minor only if their content is focused on the medieval and/or renaissance periods.
-Second, because the content of GHUM 200, GHUM 250, and GHUM 252 may vary, the minor coordinator shall determine the appropriate disciplinary category for such courses.
+Approval of the minor coordinator will also be required in the following two cases.
+First, courses with an asterisk will count toward the minor only if their content is focused on the Medieval and/or Renaissance periods.
+Second, because the content of HUM 200, HUM 250 and HUM 252 may vary, the minor coordinator will determine the appropriate disciplinary category for these courses.